quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 ```
 to send the transaction to Overledger, who forwards it onto the DLT network.

 The full details of this script is as follows.
 It firstly creates random DLT accounts to send the transactions to.
 Next the script makes sure that you provided a valid bitcoin funding transaction by fetching the given transaction and looping over it's UTXOs looking for a match to your Bitcoin address.
-If it doesn't find it, it means that either you have provided the wrong Bitcoin address to *.env*, or the provided transaction is not the funding transaction issued by the faucet, or the faucet is not working correctly.
+If it doesn't find it, it means that either the transaction is not yet in a block of the blockchain, or the provided transaction is not the funding transaction issued by the faucet, or you have provided the wrong Bitcoin address to *.env*, or the faucet is not working correctly.

 After this, the script constructs the origin and destination of each of your bitcoin, ethereum and XRP ledger transactions.
 Recall that an accounts based transaction origin is an address, whereas a UTXO based transaction origin is a UTXOid (transactionId:OutputIndex).
 Whereas the transaction destination of both accounts and UTXO transactions is an address.
-The script then sets the minimum value of BTC, ETH or XRP to be transferred via these transactions.
+The script then sets the value of BTC, ETH or XRP to be transferred via these transactions.
+Note that as transaction fees in BTC are implicit, the transaction fee is taken from the last destination.

 Now the script has enough information to submit each transaction to the DLT network.
 Therefore the script enters a loop which completes three main steps for each DLT network.
 Firstly the script sends a standardised transaction to OVL to be prepared and receives the response in the DLT native data format.
 Secondly the script signs the native data form of the transaction.
 Thirdly the script sends the signed transaction to Overledger for it to be added onto the DLT network.